Quick Look at Contents

-Leprechaun Bites to Celebrate St. Patrick’s Day
+Leprechaun Bites are my Favorite St Patrick’s Day Cookie

 How do you celebrate St. Patrick’s Day?